 Your faith in what is truth shapes all your bonds and emotional reactions.
-What meets you in life, what you see is automatically adjusted to your value system by your ego.
+What meets you in life, and what you see is automatically adjusted to your value system by your ego.

-When you begin to realize the functioning of this mechanism, you will begin to understand superstitions and fanatical worship for your addictions and blind compliance with once adopted rules.
+When you begin to realize the functioning of this mechanism, you will begin to understand superstitions and fanatical worship for your addictions and blind compliance with once-adopted rules.

 What does it mean?

 For example, if you’ve always had a two-course dinner at home: soup and main course.
 That’s what dinner looks like for you, for your ego.
-When you eat a sandwich instead of dinner understood that way, it will not be dinner for you, because there was no soup and main course.
+When you eat a sandwich instead of dinner understood that way, it will not be dinner for you, because there was no soup or main course.
 It doesn’t matter if you had a meal and you don’t feel hungry.
 You will still think that you did not eat your dinner today, despite having satisfied your hunger at the right time.
 This is just a simple example, now imagine how it works with really important things.
 Crazy, right?

 These established habits do not allow you to focus on the present moment.
 They make you dream of a past that no longer exists, or threaten you with the future, instilling unreasonable fears and taking away peace.
 How does this apply to sandwiches?
-Well, you are not happy that you ate it, you do not feel the taste, you do not savor it.
+Well, you are not happy that you ate it, you do not feel the taste, and you do not savor it.
 Either you are worried that you will be hungry because you did not eat dinner, or even sick because you ate only a sandwich and not a full-fledged dinner.
 Has it no sense?
 But that’s how the ego works.
 Things you are used to are beginning to shape your experience and limit the perception of reality outside of your concepts.
 Like you were blind.

 Throughout your life, the ego constantly talks or comments on everything you do, say, see, touch, feel, taste, and hear.
 This internal narrator keeps the flow of events plugging the main thread, not noticing the millions of side threads that unfold without your participation.

-5 levels of attachments.
+Learn 5 levels of attachments.

 All attachments of your ego can be divided into 5 levels with different levels of intensity.
 They show how attached and enslaved you are to your own point of view and how open you are to other opinions and possibilities.

-The knowledge and information you receive is shaped and deformed by your inner narrator – your thoughts.
+The knowledge and information you receive are shaped and deformed by your inner narrator – your thoughts.
 When you believe in something so much that you begin to lose awareness of yourself, you allow prejudices to work for you.
 That is why it is very important to know the degree of one’s attachment to each individual belief.
 Being aware of these phenomena, you regain the power to make independent decisions.

 Your point of view creates reality when beliefs dominate you, your reality becomes rigid, non-developmental, and overpowering.
 You are doomed to restrictions because you lose the ability to understand that you can free yourself from them.
 You begin to convince yourself that you are unacceptable in its present form.
 Therefore, you have to meet some expectations to deserve your own love.
 It seems to you that to be worthy of your love you must live in accordance with the expectations that you set for yourself.
 You try to test yourself in tasks that you came up with yourself.

-Meanwhile, who you are does not require any translation.
+Meanwhile, you do not require any translation.

 It’s just you.